pwyf/ati/2018/agencies/gates-foundation.md

 ---
 permalink: 2018/gates-foundation/index.html
 slug: gates-foundation
-title: Gates Foundation
+title: The Bill and Melinda Gates Foundation
+short_name: Gates Foundation
 ---

-Overview for Gates Foundation goes here.
+The Bill and Melinda Gates Foundation is the largest private foundation in the world.
+It provides grants to support initiatives in education, global health and development and community giving in the Pacific Northwest.
+It became an IATI member in 2013 and published its first IATI data in March 2014.
 ---

-Analysis for Gates Foundation goes here.

 ---

-Recommendations for Gates Foundation goes here.

 ---